JulianWard147/phase_2_group_4/README.md

 bedrooms, bathrooms, sqft_living, floors, sqft_above, grade

 Our exploration in the model will attempt to tease these factors apart in order to help guide our analysis.

+### Bottom Line Up Front

+  There is opporutunity in the King County area to purchase low grade housing in high value locations.

 ### Data cleaning